Tackling Size Generalization of Graph Neural Networks on Biological Data from a Spectral Perspective: Acknowledgements

-Our findings in \Cref{sec: analysis} suggest that GNNs with better ability to identify cycles and generalize over cycle lengths may have better size generalizability on biological graphs.
-However, recent work~\cite{chen2020can} has found that most GNNs are incapable of learning cycle information.
-Inspired by these, we propose to incorporate cycle information into GNNs by encoding it in the features and leveraging them within the attention mechanism to guide the learning process.
+{One way to incorporate cycle information into GNNs is by encoding it in the features and leveraging them within the attention mechanism to guide the learning process.
 Specifically, for each graph $\mathcal{G}$, we obtain its cycle basis $\mathcal{C}$.
-Then, for each node $v_i \in \mathcal{G}$, we calculate the average length of the cycle basis to which it belongs:
+Then, for each node $v_i \in \mathcal{G}$, we calculate the average length of the cycle basis to which it belongs:}

 {where $\mathbbm{1}_{\{\text{condition}\}}$ is an indicator function that outputs 1 when the condition is met and 0 otherwise.} Then we manually construct a two-dimensional feature vector for each node $v_i$ based on its associated cycle information: